openstack-archive/trio2o/doc/source/api_v1.rst

 ============
 All API calls through the rest of this document require authentication with the OpenStack Identity service.
-They also require a base service url that can be got from the OpenStack Tricircle endpoint.
+They also require a base service url that can be got from the OpenStack Trio2o endpoint.
 This will be the root url that every call below will be added to build a full path.

-For instance, if the Tricircle service url is http://127.0.0.1:19999/v1.0 then the full API call for /pods is http://127.0.0.1:19999/v1.0/pods.
+For instance, if the Trio2o service url is http://127.0.0.1:19999/v1.0 then the full API call for /pods is http://127.0.0.1:19999/v1.0/pods.

 As such, for the rest of this document we will leave out the root url where